 You Will Have Losses

 Risk management does not mean you will never lose.
-In fact, if your goal is to never lose any money you'll end up committing one of the mistakes above, like making your position sizes too small, or getting out before your stop is hit (not honoring your stops can mean getting out early, too!).
+In fact, if your goal is to never lose any money you'll end up committing one of the mistakes above, like making your position sizes too small, or exiting before your stop is hit (not honoring your stops can mean getting out early, too!).
 Risk management is about keeping your losses small and controlled and your gains larger and controlled.
 If you do that using the tips above, you'll be on track to keep that account growing.

 PS - on Tuesday, October 11th, we'll be holding a free chat day.
 It's a great opportunity to check out the Bulls on Wall Street chat room at no cost or obligation.
 Just signup HERE and we'll see you on Tuesday!